 What is internal linking and why is it needed?

-Internal linking — is a system of links between pages on a single website that helps Google find content faster, understand its importance, and distribute "weight" between pages.
-This section is for business owners and marketers who want to manageably increase their visibility in Google and support organic traffic growth without link chaos.
+Internal linking Interlinking is a system of links between pages on a single website that helps Google find content faster, understand its importance, and distribute authority between pages.
+This section is for business owners and marketers who want to manageably increase their visibility in Google and support organic traffic growth without chaotic links.
+Below you'll find a simple definition of interlinking, why it's important in SEO, and how it impacts navigation, indexing, and website requests.

 Table of contents